krtierney/krtierney.github.io/about.md

 ## 2015

 * I moved to London.
-* Started calling myself a writer once I started getting paid for blogging: [Jezebel](http://jezebel.com/one-weird-trick-female-animals-use-to-control-who-gets-1686766202), [Everything Will Be Noble](http://www.everythingwillbenoble.com/blog/trekking-in-tierra-del-fuego).
+* Started calling myself a writer once I started getting paid for blogging: [Jezebel](http://jezebel.com/one-weird-trick-female-animals-use-to-control-who-gets-1686766202)
 * Worked for BrewDog at their bar in Shoreditch and bottle shop in King's Cross.
 Handled social media, events, and revived their email newsletter.
 * Passed the Certified Cicerone examination.
 I'm literally certified to be a beer snob.
 * Ate a lot of pizza in [Rome](https://www.instagram.com/p/-Rb1rsSFXz/)